z/OS system anatomy part 2 - z/OS infrastructure & services

 See z/OS system anatomy part 1 - z Architecture.

-A list of questions delegates must be able to answer before attending this course, is available (PDF-file - 19 KB).
+A list of questions delegates must be able to answer before attending this course, is available by filling out an on-line self-test.

 Main topics